Izumo no Okuni: Early years

 Born c.
 1578, Okuni grew up in the vicinity of the Izumo shrine, where her father, Nakamura Sanemon, worked as a blacksmith, and where several other family members served.
-Eventually Okuni joined as a miko (shrine maiden), where she was known for her skill in dancing and acting, as well as her beauty.
-As it was a custom of the time to send priests, miko and others to solicit contributions for the shrine, she was sent to Kyoto to perform sacred dances and songs.
+Eventually, Okuni joined as a miko (shrine maiden), where she was known for her skill in dancing and acting, as well as her beauty.
+As it was customary to send priests and others to solicit contributions for the shrine, she was sent to Kyoto to perform sacred dances and songs.

-It was during her performances in Kyoto that she also became known for her performances of nembutsu odori (or nembutsu dance) in honor of the Amida Buddha.
-Though this dance traces its origins to Kūya, a 10th-century evangelist of Pure Land Buddhism, by Okuni's time it had become a largely secular folk dance, and her particular adaptation tended to be known for its sultriness and sexual innuendo.
+It was during her performances in Kyoto that she also became known for her performances of nembutsu odori (or nembutsu dance) in honour of Amitābha.
+Although this dance traces its origins to Kūya, a 10th-century evangelist of Pure Land Buddhism, by Okuni's time it had become a largely secular folk dance, and her particular adaptation was known for its sultriness and sexual innuendo.
 Other popular themes for Okuni's acts included humorous skits about lover's trysts at various public establishments and meetings between men and prostitutes.
 Between these and other dances and acts, she garnered much attention and began to draw large crowds wherever she performed.
-Eventually she was summoned to return to the shrine, a call she ignored, though she continued to send money back.
+She was eventually summoned to return to the shrine, a call she ignored, though she continued to send money back.